The Founder Gravity Problem

 But every once in a while a restaurant crosses a line.

-It stops behaving like a small business and begins functioning more like an institution.
+It stops behaving like a small business and starts functioning more like an institution.

 You can feel it when you walk in.